christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 ![Tensorboard graph](http://api.tensorflow.org/system/image/body/1691/colorby_structure.png)

-I would say that Tensorflow brings nothing really new, but everything is in one place, which is very nice.
+I would say that Tensorflow brings nothing really new, but **the main advantage is that everything is in one place, and easy to install**, which is very nice.
 Caffe remains for me the main tool where R&D occurs, but I believe that Tensorflow will become greater and greater in the future.
 All the work done by Google is very great.

 # Let's give a try